 Such a microwave is great for businesses where you’ll have to use the device around fifty times per day – and only to warm up things like drinks, pastries, or other small items that require heating or light microwaving.

 One example is the Amana RMS10DSA made by Amana Commercial Microwaves.
 It’s very efficient when it comes to defrosting and reheating, and it can reheat both smaller and larger portions.
-These lighter duty models are also generally easier when it comes to the seller shipping them to you because rather then arriving by a freight truck, they generally arrive by packages rather than LTL.
+These lighter duty models are also generally easier when it comes to the seller shipping them to you because rather than arriving by a freight truck, they generally arrive by packages rather than LTL.

 Medium-Duty Commercial Microwave Ovens

-These commercial microwave ovens come with a power between 1,200 and 2,000 watts, and they’re perfect for warming up foods such as appetizers or sauces.
-They are more durable and much faster than your regular light-duty microwave, and it can safely be used to microwave foods up to 150 times per day.
+These commercial microwave ovens come with power between 1,200 and 2,000 watts, and they’re perfect for warming up foods such as appetizers or sauces.
+They are more durable and much faster than your regular light-duty microwave, and they can safely be used to microwave foods up to 150 times per day.

-A good example for the medium-duty commercial microwave oven category would be the Amana HDC182 model, with its 1,800 watt power.
+A good example for the medium-duty commercial microwave oven category would be the Amana HDC182 model, with its 1,800-watt power.
 The cooking power is extremely efficient, and it allows reheating without affecting the taste of the dish.
 It also has a cooking time that reaches 60:00 compared to most commercial microwave ovens that only go up to 35:00.

 Heavy-Duty Commercial Microwave Ovens

-If you have a business that needs you to heat food more than 150 times a day, you may want to go for a heavy duty commercial microwave.
+If you have a business that needs you to heat food more than 150 times a day, you may want to go for a heavy-duty commercial microwave.
 These can offer between 2,000 watts - 3,000 watts, and they can cook even faster than the average medium-duty microwave.
 Plus, they are even more durable, and they are perfect for restaurants that have fast turnovers.